CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It executes a prepared statement.

+- It returns a `PDOStatement` object.

-/// type=SS, answer=[1]
+/// type=SS, answer=[3]

 What argument is passed in the `PDO::execute()` method?

-- An array.

 - A DSN parameter.

 - An SQL statement.

-- A statement object.
+- An array of values.

 - An `echo` statement.

+- A `PDOStatement` object.

-/// type=MS, answer=[2,5]
+/// type=MS, answer=[3,4]

-What are the argument types to prepare and execute an SQL statement?
+What are the placeholder types that can be used to prepare and execute an SQL statement?

 - `DSN parameters`

+- `Array variables`

-- `Named parameters`
+- `Named placeholders`

-- `Boolean parameters`

-- `Statement object parameters`

-- `Positional placeholder parameters`
+- `Positional placeholders`

+- `Predefined placeholders`

-/// type=SS, answer=[4]
+/// type=SS, answer=[5]

 Which statement correctly describes a `Prepared Statement`?

-- It is an interface in PHP.

-- It is a prepared statement.

-- It is a method that copies data from a file into the table.
+- It copies data from a file into the table.

+- It prepares an SQL statement for execution.

-- It is a template for sending queries and uploading data to databases.
+- It sends queries and uploads data to databases.

-- It is a driver of `PHP Data Objects Interface` that allows access from PHP to PostgreSQL databases.
+- It allows access from PHP to PostgreSQL databases.

+- It executes the same statement with high efficiency repeatedly.

 +++